tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_3.md

 After what seemed like hours but had already been minutes, Mr. Sastry walked out and nodded, and I knew we were back in business.
 I set up the cameras next and filmed their interviews.
 Naturally, both parents were quite reserved with what they divulged about Setu’s rescue and recovery, and so I won’t include the entire transcript, only the points relevant to our story.

-After the rescue, Setu wasn’t treated at a hospital but by someone Mr. Sastry knew closely to prevent the authorities from knowing about him, because just like me, he too suspected that Setu was from the North Sentinel Island.
-They used to live in the district of Muttukadu back then.
+After the rescue, Setu wasn’t treated at a hospital but by someone Mr. Sastry knew closely to prevent the authorities from learning about him, because just like me, he too suspected that Setu was from the North Sentinel Island.
+They used to live in the Muttukadu district back then.
 It was a relatively remote area, so keeping him away from prying eyes and authorities was relatively easy, but this made Setu’s recovery extremely hard.

 Medicines were difficult to come by, and complicated medical procedures were kind of impossible in the confines of the home.
 Long story short, it took 30 days for Setu to show some signs of recovery, and during those 30 days, a huge chunk of flesh was taken out of the wound on his back to prevent the infection from spreading further.